-The ASP.NET Core Blazor Maps component is ideal for rendering maps from GeoJSON data or other map providers like OpenStreetMap and Bing Maps.
+The Blazor Maps component is ideal for rendering maps from GeoJSON data or other map providers like OpenStreetMap, Google maps and Bing maps.
 Its rich feature set includes markers, labels, bubbles, navigation lines, legends, tooltips, zooming, panning, drill down, and much more.

 Bind GeoJSON data to the maps to render any geometric shape in SVG (Scalable Vector Graphics) for powerful data visualization of shapes.
 For example, you can render world map or US map and customize it to the desired look using built-in options in the Blazor Maps component.
 You can also add any number of layers to the maps.

 Built-in support for external geospatial imagery services, such as Bing maps and OpenStreetMap, is used to visualize satellite, aerial, and street maps, or other kinds of imagery tiles without any external shape inputs.
 Apart from Bing maps and OpenStreetMap, you can also render maps from various map providers, for example, Google maps.
 By using these external services, the map data can be located easily.

 Using sublayer, you can create a map with multiple geometric layers in a single view.
 For example, render additional geographic features of a country such as rivers, valleys, and more as a sublayer.
 You can also drill each layer.

 You can denote a place with symbols or mark messages at the desired latitude and longitude of a location on a map using markers.
 For example, you can indicate a particular place on the US map using a balloon marker shape.
 Place any HTML element as a marker and also add multiple markers to the map.

 You can display multiple markers in the same location by clustering the markers when they overlap one another.
 For example, you can use markers to indicate the top 50 cities in the world.
 If any marker overlaps with another, it will be clustered and the total number of markers will be displayed over the cluster.